sparkbox/apprentice-at/content/01-home.md

 ## Apprenticeships summary: Age-old method to learn a craft.
 Building the web is a craft. (link to About)

-Listing of available apprenticeships with:
-* Paid (yes or no with error out, if no)
-* Company
-* Link to company website
-* Application Deadline
-* Timeframe (optional)
-* Duration (_x_ months)
-* Summary/Abstract (hint-type text: “What will the apprentices spend their time doing?
-How much of an education focus is there?
-What languages will be studied?”)
-* Location or Remote
-* Link to learn more

 ## Link to submit your own apprenticeship

-# Upcoming Apprenticeships

 ## 8th Light
 * **Application Deadline**: Rolling basis